ProyectoRespira/data_retriever/README.md

 ```
 - Open a pull request with a description of your changes.

+You may find more details on each pipeline [reading these docs](https://github.com/ProyectoRespira/data_retriever/blob/documentation/etl-pipeline/README.md).

 ### License

 This project is licensed under the AGPL (Affero General Public License).
 See the LICENSE file for more details.